salesforcecli/plugin-org/messages/clone.md

 # error.sandboxNameQueryFailed

-Unable to find the ID of the sandboxName "%s" that's defined in the definition file.
+Unable to find the ID of the sandbox "%s" that's defined in the definition file.